AI-Driven Control of Chaos: A Transformer-Based Approach for Dynamical Systems: Theoretical background

 Computing Eq.~\ref{Safety_function} poses a significant challenge due to its iterative nature.
 When applied to systems with high-dimensional state spaces or evaluated across numerous initial conditions, the computational cost scales significantly.
 This complexity can pose challenges for real-time applications or large scale implementations, necessitating efficient computational methods to make the process feasible in practice.

 Machine learning offers a viable solution to these challenges by approximating the convergence behavior.
 This approach has been successfully employed in various fields of physics to optimize complex processes.
 For instance, neural networks have been used to represent quantum wavefunctions, accelerating the estimation of ground states in many body quantum systems~\cite{carleo2017solving}.
-Convolutional neural networks have been applied to characterize the complexity of the basins of attraction in chaotic systems, significantly outperforming classical algorithms in processing speed~\cite{Valle2022, Valle2024}.
+Convolutional neural networks have been applied to characterize the complexity of the basins of attraction in chaotic systems, significantly outperforming classical algorithms in processing speed~\cite{Valle2022,Valle2024}.
 Deep reinforcement learning has also been leveraged to tackle complex control problems in plasma physics, enabling the control of magnetic fields and stabilization of plasma in nuclear fusion reactors~\cite{degrave2022magnetic}.

 These applications show how machine learning can reduce the computational demands of iterative estimation processes and optimize control tasks in high-dimensional physical systems, highlighting the potential of similar methods for convergence estimation in dynamical systems like the one under study.
 A major advancement in the field has been the introduction of transformer models, as described by Vaswani et al.~\cite{vaswani2017attention}.
 Transformers revolutionized natural language processing by replacing recurrent and convolutional layers with a self-attention mechanism, capturing dependencies in sequences regardless of distance.
-This innovation improved parallelizability and reduced training times compared to earlier architectures like Long Short-Term Memory networks ~\cite{hochreiter1997long} and Convolutional Neural Networks~\cite{lecun1998gradient}.
+This innovation improved parallelizability and reduced training times compared to earlier architectures like Long Short-Term Memory networks~\cite{hochreiter1997long} and Convolutional Neural Networks~\cite{lecun1998gradient}.